ricardoamartinez/token_turing_machine/README.md

       - Git: Commit with `git commit -m "Implement adaptive rendering controls in Dear ImGui UI to maintain 60 FPS"`

 - [ ] Integration and Testing
-  - [ ] Integrate TTMStateTracker data feed into VisualizationEngine
+  - [x] Integrate TTMStateTracker data feed into VisualizationEngine
       - Condition: The engine receives live state updates from TTMStateTracker and updates the visualizations accordingly
-      - Answer: How is data transferred between tracker and engine (e.g., queue, callback)? _____________ (e.g., using a thread-safe queue that the engine polls periodically)
+      - Answer: How is data transferred between tracker and engine (e.g., queue, callback)?
+Data is transferred using a thread-safe queue (StateQueue) that acts as an intermediary between the TTMStateTracker and the VisualizationEngine.
+The TTMStateTracker runs in a separate thread and puts state updates into the queue whenever a new state is available.
+The VisualizationEngine polls this queue during its update cycle and processes any new states it finds.
+This decouples the training process from the visualization process, allowing them to run at different rates without blocking each other.
+The queue has a maximum size to prevent memory issues, and if it becomes full, the oldest states are discarded to make room for new ones.
       - Terminal Validation: Run a training session with visualization enabled and check terminal logs that indicate successful state transfer.
+Verified: The test_state_integration.py script successfully demonstrates the integration between the state tracker and visualization engine.
+The terminal logs show that states are being transferred correctly: "Training simulator: Updated state to epoch=X, batch=Y, token=Z" followed by "Visualization engine: Received state for epoch=X, batch=Y, token=Z".
       - Git: Commit with `git commit -m "Integrate state tracker data feed"`
   - [ ] Test visualization with live training data
       - Condition: Dashboard panels (memory, attention, parameters, graph) update in real time during training